Amul: India's Dairy Giant

 Facilities and Factories

-Amul has an extensive network of over 18,600 village cooperative societies across Gujarat, consolidated into 18 district cooperative milk producers' unions.
+Amul boasts an extensive network of over 18,600 village cooperative societies across Gujarat, consolidated into 18 district cooperative milk producers' unions.
 The main facility in Anand is equipped with state-of-the-art technology to process large volumes of milk, ensuring high-quality products.

 Persons and Management